 Included is the original trey-pack case in decent condition with a slightly functional zipper, as well as the original case cover (in ratty but fitting condition).
 Also included are numerous original photos (showing him playing THIS HORN) as even music arrangements probably used by famous names written in his own hand.
 We even have a receipt for an overhaul ordered and signed for by Louis Jordan himself.
 This is a treasure trove of thrilling history.

 The horn itself is in excellent condition with normal lacquer wear from age and use, scratches and some very minor dings, no serious damage.
 The neck shares the original serial number and has a few scratches but structurally it is near perfect and still looking very nice.

 ** I have finally gotten around to restoring and overhauling this horn; full set of original Tone-X resonators, fresh harder pads, all toneholes dressed, key fitting, minor dings addressed etc. It was actually a rather extensive job even though the horn was not in bad shape at all.
 The result is a LOT different than I expected, much brighter and more powerful than I imagined.
-In fact I had this horn listed for sale for quite some time but no longer.
-I have not been able to put it down and keep ending up back on it.
 This had to have been specially chosen, as it is a very uniquely interesting horn.
-Here it here:
+Hear it here:

 Hear “Count” Hastings here (check out that tenor sound on the solo on second video, that can only be THIS horn, in those years and with that sound: